TuviaNewman/InsuranceRiskModel/README.md

-Hi,

 Thanks for taking the time out to take a look at my work :-)

-This is a repository that holds all the files of a POC for an Insurance Risk model.
+This repo holds all the files of a POC for an Insurance Risk model.
 The model decides whether a policy is too risky to accept.

 There are many different parts of the POC: